Descendants of Thomas Anthony Hellegers

 Grandpa Hellegers died Oct.
 22, 1922 of cancer.
 It was a very painful death.
 Daddy told me that grandma would go out to the barn because she could not bare to hear grandpa cry out with pain.
 Grandma died very peacefully Oct.
 23, 1936.
 My Aunt Bella went into her room and offered to help her get dressed.
 She told Aunt Bella she felt like sleeping a little longer that day.
 When Aunt Bella went back a while later, Grandma had quietly passed away.

 My father told me that the Hellegers originally came from France to Holland as French Huguenots.
 At that time the Hellegers name was spelled Hilleger.
-During the course of time the i was changed to e and an s was added at the end.
+During the course of time the it was changed to e and an s was added at the end.

 I was told by my father that about the same time my Grandfather came to the United States, another uncle and his family went to Johannesburg, South Africa.
 We don't have any proof of this.
 However in the 1920's, my Uncle John was in a hardware store in Passaic, N.J. and a lady stepped up to him and said, "I don't know you sir, but if I was home in Johannesburg, South Africa, I'd say Hello, John Hellegers."
 Needless to say, both Uncle John and the lady were astonished to learn that he really was a John Hellegers so we must have other relatives there also.